 Nostalgia Critic/Doug Walker pointed out the dumbest line in the film, “That’s a lot of fish.”
 Critic I don’t want to plagiarize your joke.
 Here’s my own joke for the line.
 Why didn’t The Editor replace Ferris Buller’s line with “That’s a lot of nuts, you want fries with that baby?!” from Kung Pow: Enter The Fist.

 The King Of Monsters himself doesn’t have his signature Atomic Breath.
 Are you serious!
 It’s as if Sonic The Hedgehog can’t run without his super speed or Wolverine without his healing factor and claws.

-Human characters weren’t interesting, just plain dull.
+Human characters weren’t interesting, just plain dull like a cardboard box.
 Get to the monster already!

 The military kills Godzilla.
 The original Godzilla never dies from the military’s weaponry.
 He survived a nuclear bomb, missiles, machine guns, etc. The only way to turn the tables against him, is to summon another giant monster or the experiential robot, Mecha-Godzilla.

-Roland Emmerich & his collaborator Dean Devlin, failed to research on the source material.
+Roland Emmerich & his collaborator Dean Devlin, failed to research the source material.

 The film satirizes Siskel & Ebert.
 Two of the late film critics who disliked Emmerich’s films.
 Emmerich missed a grand opportunity to kill off Mayor Ebert and his assistant.
 I call that a gutter ball.

 Product Placement (Pee Pee for short) featuring brands such as Taco Bell, Kodak, Swatch, Josta, (may it Rest In Peace) UPS, Sprint, Sony & Blockbuster. (may it also Rest In Peace)